 Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance, and temperature extremes.
 Another factor supporting the purchase decision was the availability of government funding.

 Electric bus technology is where the public transit industry is headed.
 Edmonton is embracing innovation by adding some of these low-emission vehicles to its transportation fleet.

 In 2017, the City put out a formal request for companies to bid on supplying electric buses for Edmonton.
-In 2018, Edmonton Transit Service (ETS) will run five electric buses from the winning company through rigorous testing at our Mitchell garage test centre.
-If the testing verifies the vehicles meet Edmonton’s strict performance needs, ETS will add up to 40 new electric buses, in 2019, to its current fleet of over 900 vehicles.
+In 2018, the City will award the contract and ETS will put six electric buses through rigorous testing at our Centennial garage test centre.
+When the testing verifies the vehicles meet Edmonton’s strict performance needs, ETS will add up to 40 new electric buses in 2019 to its current fleet of over 900 vehicles.
 This purchase is part of ETS' commitment to exploring emerging technologies to create a more effective, efficient and environmentally responsible public transit service for Edmontonians.

 The addition of electric buses is exciting for a couple of reasons.
-From an environmental perspective, electric buses will add even fewer emissions to Edmonton’s air than the efficient diesel buses ETS uses now.
+From an environmental perspective, electric buses will add 40% fewer emissions to the atmosphere than the efficient diesel buses ETS uses now.
 From a comfort perspective, the electric buses will come equipped with air conditioning, which is highly requested by our customers and operators.

-The new northeast transit garage, which is scheduled to open in 2019, will have the capacity to operate and maintain the first 40 electric buses along with regular diesel buses.
+The Kathleen Andrews Transit Garage, which is scheduled to open in 2019, will have the capacity to operate and maintain the first 40 electric buses along with regular diesel buses.
 ETS is also designing upgrades to the southeast Ferrier Garage to handle some electric buses in future.